hanchenchen/hanchenchen.github.io/_posts/2016-06-10-the-first-blog.md

 ---
-layout: compress
+layout: post
-title: "How to Download or Use This Theme"
+title: "the first blog"
 comments: true
-description: "How to Download or Use This Theme"
+description: ""
-keywords: "dummy content"
+keywords: "GitHub.io "
 ---

 ### Use this theme as you main site